Pokute/TopGeorgist/docs/Works.md

 # How works work.

 Work is the process of production and should be used for almost anything from harvesting crops, buying items, moving around, participating in elections and even basic metabolism.
 Recipes are the blueprints of production and works are the ongoing process.
-Work can have two(?) participants, the active worker and the passive target.
+A work has one designated worker, but can get inputs from multiple inventories and has one output inventory.

 ## What's what.

-`ComponentWork`: A tgo, usually contained in someone's inventory.
+`ComponentWork`: A tgo, usually contained in a `workDoer`'s inventory.
 Check with `isComponentWork()`.
-`ComponentWorkDoer`: A tgo that can process Works residing in his inventory.Check with `hasComponentWorkDoer`.
+`ComponentWorkDoer`: A tgo that can process Works residing in his inventory.
+Check with `hasComponentWorkDoer`.
+`ComponentWorkIssuer`: A tgo that can create new Works for `workDoer`s.
+All `workDoer`s are also `workIssuer`s.
+Check with `hasComponentWorkIssuer`.

 ## The logic in high level.